FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 - `/fsds/signal/finish`

 ### vehicle setpoints
-Publishing on the following topic controlls the vehicle:
+Publishing on the following topic controls the vehicle:

 - `/fsds_ros_bridge/VEHICLE_NAME/control_command` [fsds_ros_bridge/ControlCommand](../ros/src/fsds_ros_bridge/msg/ControlCommand.msg)

-This message inculdes throttle, steering and brake.
+This message includes the dimensionless values throttle, steering and brake.
-Each value is dimensionless and goes from -1 to 1.
+Throttle and brake range from 0 to 1.
 For steering `-1` steers full to the left and `+1` steers full to the right.